 Welcome to Alaric Hall’s website!

-Alaric is a senior lecturer in the School of English, University of Leeds, where he teaches and researches on the Middle Ages, and on Iceland from the Middle Ages to the present.
-If you want to read more of Alaric's work in these fields, most of it is linked from here, free access.
-During 2019-22, Alaric is the director of the Institute for Medieval Studies.
+I am a senior lecturer in the School of English, University of Leeds, where I teach and research on the Middle Ages, and on Iceland from the Middle Ages to the present.
+During 2019-22, I'm also the director of the Institute for Medieval Studies.
 For academic stuff, this website has my most accurate and complete publication lists, but I'm also on Orcid and Humanities Commons, with legacy material at Academia.edu.

-Alaric also spends quite a lot of time doing community work around South Leeds.
-There's not much about that on this website, but the Facebook page for the St Luke's Tenants and Residents Committee is one example of what he gets up to.
-He regularly stands for election as a councillor for the Green Party, supporting the campaign of the excellent Ed Carlisle.
+I also spend quite a lot of time doing community work around South Leeds.
+There's not much about that on this website, but my contributions to South Leeds Life give some examples of what I get up to.
+I regularly stand for election as a councillor for the Green Party, supporting the campaign of the excellent Ed Carlisle.
 I'm also a director of Sustainable Ecology for Africa, a sustainable agriculture startup in Ngoulmakong, Cameroon.

-Otherwise, Alaric also likes to play drums, go to old man pubs, learn Arabic and bits of Hindi and Hebrew, edit Wikipedia, stay in his tent, and to try to read books in languages he's trying to learn/not forget.
-If you still want to know more about him, he blogs occasionally here, and sometimes has public Facebook posts here.
-In extreme circumstances, he tweets here.
+Otherwise, I like to play drums, go to old man pubs, learn Arabic and bits of Hindi and Hebrew, edit Wikipedia, stay in my tent, and to try to read books in languages I'm trying to learn/not forget.
+If you still want to know more about me, I blog occasionally here, and sometimes put Youtube videos up here, public Facebook posts here, or tweet here.

-To contact Alaric, use in the first instance his permanent forwarding e-dress, firstname.lastname@example.org.
+To contact me, use in the first instance my permanent forwarding e-dress, email@example.com.
 Or, for snail mail: School of English, University of Leeds, Woodhouse Lane, Leeds.
 LS2 9JT.
 United Kingdom.